10 Jan Understanding Key Performance Indicators – Part 3

 - Target area for improvement – once an area for improvement has been targeted, we usually start by reviewing and mapping the process in detail.
 When performing our review we generally look for the following:

 We also discuss the process with the relevant staff to gain their view on potential improvements.Just by having a fresh set of eyes reviewing the process, this exercise will often identify potential gains in productivity that are simple changes.
 In addition, this is often where the differences between the two companies involved in a benchmarking process become apparent and can help to identify changes required.

 - Identify potential improvement – from the process review, potential improvements – be they in process, equipment or technology – will be analysed to understand the potential return on investment.
 A decision can then be taken as to what is the best course of action to follow.

 - Take action and review results – once the improvement has been made, the results must be closely monitored to ensure the desired results have been achieved.
 If not, then further adjustment may be required.

 - Continual improvement – many businesses task their operational staff with a budget to meet and a set of targets surrounding improvement in their area.
 This has shown to be an effective method of encouraging employee ownership of processes, continuously driving improvement.

-This concludes my series of blog posts on KPIs.
+This post about the successful use of KPIs concludes my series of blog posts on KPIs.
 The value that can be found through targeted reporting, review and improvement should not be overlooked.
 Balloon One has a vast amount of experience in helping companies to review and improve their operations.
 We have a dedicated team of supply chain consultants, with a proven track record.
 Get in touch to understand the successful use of KPIs and the benefits that we can bring to your company.